 To bring back the Wi-Fi adapter, use this one:

 sudo modprobe brcmfmac

-RFKill is command line tool to query, enable or disable radio transmitters on a system
+RFKill is a command line tool to query, enable or disable radio transmitters on a system.

-RFKill is available directly on any Raspbian version
+RFKill is available directly on any Raspberry Pi OS version.

 Here is how to do this:

 - Open a terminal and enter the following commands: